dev-cetera/df_cleanup/README.md

 - Enhance your widgets by using `StatelessAttachableMixin` or `StatefulAttachableMixin` for seamless access to the cleanup methods via `BuildContext`.
 - Alternatively, use `CleanupState` instead of `State` for an even simpler way to manage resources within your stateful widgets.
 - Apply these [mixins](https://github.com/robmllze/df_cleanup/blob/main/lib/src/will) to any class (not just widgets) to access the cleanup methods.
+- For a full feature set, please refer to the [API reference](https://pub.dev/documentation/df_cleanup/).

 ### Example 1 - Mixins: